 Westside Future Fund

 John Ahmann is president and CEO of the Westside Future Fund, a nonprofit formed by public, private, and philanthropic partners to promote the development of Atlanta’s Westside neighborhood.
 Ahmann has been driven for more than 25 years to improve the way communities and institutions function in Atlanta.
+Formerly, Ahmann was executive director of the Atlanta Committee for Progress.
 Following a stint as a U.S. House of Representatives staffer, he worked for the Atlanta Committee for the Olympic Games and later for the Metro Atlanta Chamber.
-In 2004, Ahmann became executive director of the Atlanta Committee for Progress.
-He also has his own public affairs consulting firm and served two terms on the City Schools of Decatur Board of Education.
+A member of Leadership Atlanta’s class of 2024, Ahmann also has his own public affairs consulting firm and served two terms on the City Schools of Decatur Board of Education.

 The Carter Center